cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 ### 4.4) The attacker examined job outputs from one of the Automation Accounts and discovered credentials for another service account.
 What is the password that was exposed in the job output?

+Checking activity from automation/service accounts we see credentials for another service account.

 ![4.4](screenshots/4.4.0.png)

 **Answer: D3pl0y#Pr0d!2026**